-The Centre de santé communautaire de l’Estrie (CSCE) strives to meet the health care needs and foster the well-being of the communities it serves in the counties of Stormont, Dundas, Glengarry, Prescott and Russell.
+The Centre de santé communautaire de l’Estrie (CSCE) strives to meet the health care needs and foster the well-being of its client populations throughout the counties of Stormont, Dundas, Glengarry, Prescott and Russell.

-The CSCE interprofessional team relies on a holistic approach focused on the needs of the individual to ensure first-rate, compassionate delivery of care and services in French that is responsive to the expectations of the population it serves.
+The interprofessional team at the CSCE uses a holistic approach which focuses on the needs of the individual to ensure the provision of first-rate, compassionate health care services in French that meet the expectations of its target population.

-The CSCE relies on its spirit of cooperation to effectively carry out its mandate to serve the francophone community within the local health system so as to maximize access to a full range of programs and services.
+The CSCE also relies on its collaborative spirit to effectively carry out its mandate to serve the francophone community within the local health system so as to maximize access to a full range of programs and services.

 The Centre de santé communautaire de l’Estrie is committed to full accessibility of health services in French by relying on a community of attentive professionals dedicated to improving the health, well-being and quality of life of its clientele and the communities it serves.